 - Use flexible grow bags or large pots to allow the rhizomes to grow up and out and to allow enough room for hilling.

-- To plant, fill the bag or pot with 4” to 6” of soilless media and mix in fertilizer and gypsum.
-Cover with approx. 2” of media.
+- To plant, fill the bag or pot with 4 to 6 inches of soilless media and mix in fertilizer.
+Cover with approximately 2 inches of media.

 - See “HILLING” below.

 Ginger enjoys partial sun – strong morning sunlight and afternoon shade or dappled shade all day.
 Ginger can be grown in full sun, but make sure the soil temperatures do not get above 90 degrees F in the summer.